-- 18.1.1 Evaluation of a unit member who is a Teacher or Librarian, shall be a procedure of systematic appraisal of the unit member's work performance based on the California Standards for the Teaching Profession in Appendix H I. The criteria for measurement shall be the frequency of the unit member's behavior using the measurements of rarely, inconsistently and consistently. - 18.1.2 Evaluation of a unit member who is a Counselor, Director of Attendance/Discipline, School Nurse, School Psychologist, Professional Development Instructor, Occupational Therapist or Speech Language Pathologist shall be a procedure of systematic appraisal of the unit member's work performance based on the standards in Appendix H II b through f Evaluation Forms and the criteria for measurement shall be the frequency of the unit member's behavior using the measurements of rarely, inconsistently, and consistently.
+- 18.1.1 Evaluation of a unit member who is a Teacher, shall be a procedure of systematic appraisal of the unit member's work performance based on the California Standards for the Teaching Profession in Appendix H I. The criteria for measurement shall be the frequency of the unit member's behavior using the measurements of consistently, inconsistently and rarely. - 18.1.1.1 The evaluation ratings shall be Exemplary (requires a proposal under 18.2.2), Proficient (consistent application of the California Standards for the Teaching Profession), Needs Improvement (inconsistent application of the California Standards for the Teaching Profession)